hydro-informatics/hydro-informatics.github.io/_sources/python-basics/pyinstall.md

 # Python (Installation)

 > "The zen of thriving Python projects in 2025 is *one interpreter per project* and *one tool‑chain per task*.
 Master virtual environments first; the rest follows naturally."

 Python 2 reached end‑of‑life in **January 2020** and is no longer shipped by mainstream Linux distributions or Windows installers.
 Today every actively maintained package—scientific, geospatial, or otherwise—supports
 **CPython ≥ 3.9**, with most libraries now testing against **Python 3.13**.
-Multiple interpreters can still coexist on the same machine (ArcGIS Pro embeds its own 3.11, Nvidia CUDA ships one for PyTorch, etc.), but the modern way to insulate projects is through *lightweight* virtual environments created by `venv`, **pipx**, or *conda/mamba*.
+Multiple interpreters can still coexist on the same machine (QGIS / ArcGIS Pro embeds its own 3.11, Nvidia CUDA ships one for PyTorch, etc.), but the modern way to insulate projects is through *lightweight* virtual environments created by `venv`, **pipx**, or *conda/mamba*.

 This chapter distils a workflow that reliably builds the computational stack used throughout this e‑book, regardless of platform.
 It emphasises

 * **`pip` + `venv`** on Linux/macOS (preferred),
 * **`conda`/`mamba`** on Windows or when you need complex compiled dependencies,
 * recent improvements in binary wheels for GDAL/Fiona/Shapely (pip on Windows is finally painless!), and
 * sustainable ways to keep environments reproducible.